-8.5 We will normally write to you with our response within 7.1 If you want to appeal an admissions decision, you 20 working days as long as you gave us all the necessary should follow the procedure set out in the Recruitment, information.
-If there is a delay for any reason, we will Selection and Admissions Appeals and Complaints: Policy tell you and keep you informed of progress.
-Our decision and Procedure (www1.bournemouth.ac.uk/students/ following this review is final and there can be no help-advice/important-information, under Admissions). further appeal.
-You will need to email appeals@bournemouth. ac.uk within 10 working days of being told that your application was unsuccessful.
+7.1 If you want to appeal an admissions decision, you should follow the procedure set out in the Recruitment, Selection and Admissions Appeals and Complaints: Policy and Procedure (www.bournemouth.ac.uk/important-information, under Admissions).
+You will need to email appeals@bournemouth.ac.uk within 10 working days of being told that your application was unsuccessful.
 You can only appeal about processes and procedures, if there is evidence of bias, prejudice or improper assessment or if there is relevant new information available that was not included in your application.
 You cannot appeal against matters of academic judgement.